OpenStarscape/starscape-protocol/orbit.md

 # Orbit Parameters
 Orbits are complicated.
-Its possible to implement a Starscape client without using them, but there are a number of issues that crop up.
+It's possible to implement a Starscape client without using orbits, but it leads to poor performance.
 Since orbiting objects are constantly changing direction, a client that relies on position/velocity needs constant updates from the server.
-It's impractical to transmit the location of everything 30 or 60 times per second, so framerates suffer.
+It's impractical to transmit the location of all bodies 30 or 60 times per second, so the framerate suffers.
 By transmitting orbits, much less frequent updates are needed for many bodies, and they can be animated in real time.

 ## References
 - [orbitalmechanics.info](https://orbitalmechanics.info/) is an interactive visualiser that mostly matches the Starscape orbit parameters, very useful to help wrap your head around things.